golanlevin/60-212/2024/syllabus/60-212_syllabus_fall2024.md

 **Grades** are standards used by CMU on its transcripts, to indicate your objective level of effort in a course.

 Your grades in 60-212 will be based on your self-evident **fulfillment** of simple checklists.
 Projects will always have a checklist of *supporting requirements*.
 These are very straightforward to fulfill, but if you fail to meet these, you will have points deducted.
-Practically every project assignment will ask you to check off subtasks such as:
+Practically every project assignment will ask you to check off subtasks such as (for example):

 * **Create** a unique Discord post for your project.
 * **Title** and **Tag** your project in a specified manner.